Paperback pre-orders on Amazon and Barnes& Noble with IngramSpark

 If you have been planning your book launch for a while, you probably have come across an idea of collecting pre-orders for your book.
 This strategy allows you to capture reader’s excitement prior to book’s release and make a sale at the exact time they are interested in your book.
 It also allows you to gain better sales rank on retailers who count all copies sold during pre-order period towards sales rank on release date.
 If you are able to gather a good amount of pre-orders, this will land your book higher in category lists and even in store-wide bestseller lists, exposing your book to a wider audience.

-Doing the same with paperbacks is much harder if you want to use KDP Print (formerly CreateSpace) to fulfill your orders.
-You probably have come across a process of setting up pre-order on Amazon using Amazon Advantage program.
-IngramSpark allows you to set up paperback pre-order on Amazon without the complexity of using Amazon Advantage to make it possible.
-And, unlike with Amazon Advantage, readers will be able to pre-order your book not only on Amazon but also on major retailers beyond Amazon in US, UK, other European countries, Australia and New Zealand: Barnes&Noble, Book Depository, Chapters/Indigo, Fishpond, Booktopia, Adlibris and several other sellers.
-And for pre-orders on Amazon.com, you will make more per copy than you would with KDP printing these orders.
+Doing the same with paperbacks is much harder if you want to use Amazon's own printing facilities to fulfill your orders (which is made possible via KDP and formerly by Amazon-owned CreateSpace).
+You might have come across a process of setting up pre-order on Amazon using Amazon Advantage program that some authors used in the past.
+IngramSpark allows you to set up paperback (or hardcover) pre-order on Amazon without the complexity of using Amazon Advantage to make it possible.
+And, unlike with Amazon Advantage, readers will be able to pre-order your book not only on Amazon but also on major retailers beyond Amazon in the US, UK, other European countries, Australia and New Zealand: Barnes&Noble, Book Depository, Chapters/Indigo, Fishpond, Booktopia, Adlibris and several other sellers.

 Right after you accept proof copy and enable distribution, IngramSpark will try to cross-sell you “marketing” services.